agravier/crdt-study/README.md

 ### Relatively low performance of Python implementation

+I only created the first of the list of implementations proposed above.
+It records all operations in a log that it sorts and interprets each time one of the graph-theoretic properties is accessed.

+The reason why all operations are appended with no effort keep the log sorted by operation timestamp is that this implementation is a simple baseline.
+The append-only log allows to directly see the real-time sequence of insertions, and the simplicity of the implementation together with the unit tests lets us use this implementation as a correctness reference when comparing it to others.

+It also useful as a performance lower bound in terms of execution speed and memory consumption.

 ### No effort to generate documentation

 I would usually do this with Sphinx, but it's a bit fiddly and getting the ReST